 What if I cannot afford liability insurance coverage in California?

 Operating or even parking any vehicle requires auto insurance coverage in the state of California.
-Drivers of certain income levels can apply for the California Low-cost Automobile Insurance Program if they cannot afford traditional car insurance.
+However, drivers of certain income levels can apply for the California Low-Cost Automobile Insurance Program if they cannot afford traditional car insurance.

 Bankrate utilizes Quadrant Information Services to analyze 2021 rates for all ZIP codes and carriers in all 50 states and Washington, D.C.
 Quoted rates are based on a 40-year-old male and female driver with a clean driving record, good credit and the following full coverage limits:

 - $50,000 property damage liability per accident

 - $100,000 uninsured motorist bodily injury per person

 - $300,000 uninsured motorist bodily injury per accident